klientjs/core/README.md

   })
 ;

-klient.on('jwt:expired', () => {
-  console.log('Oops, credentials has expired, maybe i should redirect user to login page ?');
-});

 // Step 2 - Log the user in!
 klient
   // Fetch a token with credentials as expected in your API .login({ username: '...', password: '...' }) .then(() => {
     // At this point, jwt:authenticate event has been emitted
-    // and every new request will contains the fetched token in header
+    // and every new request will contains the fetched token in header Authorization
-    // it will be added by an event listener (on request) of @klient/jwt extension
+    // it will be added by a listener (on request event) declared by @klient/jwt extension
-    // Note that token can be au
+    // The request auto authentication can be disabled by defining context.authenticate to false.
   })
 ;